GiGurra/apio/README.md

 This is a **very** experimental declarative server- and client-side http API library for Go.
 It is inspired by Tapir (scala).
 It's just a proof of concept.
-I have stopped working on it, because it is too much work and just reinventing a non-existing solution :D. Just generate code from OpenAPI specs instead.
+I have stopped working on it, because it is too much work and just inventing a solution for a non-existing problem :D.
+!!!
+Just generate code from OpenAPI specs instead !!!

 You define your API in a type-safe way with declarative Go code, and then get access to type safe client and server APIs in go (no code generation).